 SPECIAL NOTE: I last rode GhostRider in 2004 (it has been closed on subsequent visits).
+This review represents the ride I took at that time.
 Many fans say that the ride has become particularly rough in recent years.

 GhostRider Up-Front Info